thecartercenter/nemo/docs/development-setup.md

 #### Start the server

-For a development setup, run `nvm use && rails s`.
+For a development setup, run `nvm use && bundle exec rails s`.
 You may want to run `bundle exec rake db:create_fake_data` to create a sample mission.

 #### Login